thea-leake/crisp/README.md

-Thea's Lisp implementation from the build your own lisp book.
+Thea's Lisp implementation from the build your own lisp book http://www.buildyourownlisp.com/ by Daniel Holden.

 #Build:
 ``` make build```